9582220087/9582220087-fabzero/readme.md

 ## Download cura software
 ### Cura is used for 3D printing.
 Cura creates a seamless integration between your 3D printer, software and materials to achieve perfect prints every time.
 3 steps to printing a 3D model design prepare and print.
+# Society faces enormous challenges in constructing a high-quality, future-oriented built environment.
+Construction sites today, still look much like building sites at the beginning of the 20th century.
+Current research on digital fabrication in architecture indicates that the development and integration of innovative digital technologies within architectural and construction processes could transform the building industry - on the verge of a building industry 4.0.
+Digital technologies in architecture and construction could increase productivity and create new jobs.